main menu

 what causes scars?

-Scars form when the skin repairs deep injuries, acne, or surgical wounds by producing excess collagen.
-The severity, healing process, and genetics influence the type and appearance of a scar.
+Scars form when the skin heals from injury, acne, or surgery by producing collagen.
+The severity and type depend on depth, genetics, and healing response.
 Learn more from the American Academy of Dermatology (AAD).

 can scars fade on their own?

-Some scars naturally lighten and flatten over time, but deep, raised, or indented scars often require treatment to improve their appearance.
+Some scars lighten and flatten over time, but raised or indented scars usually require professional treatment to improve their appearance.

 are keloid scars treatable?

 Yes.
-Keloids can be treated with steroid injections, laser therapy, cryotherapy, or surgical excision, depending on severity.
+Treatments include steroid injections, laser therapy, cryotherapy, or surgical removal, depending on the scar’s severity.

 do over-the-counter scar creams work?